schranz-search/schranz-search/src/SEAL/README.md

     ->getResult();
 ```

-> Condition is what in Elasticsearch are Query and Filters.
+> Condition is what in Elasticsearch are Queries and Filters.

 #### Create schema